Invercargill Airport: International technical stopover

 Invercargill is, since August 2019, designated a Fully Secured international airport.
 Before then it was classed as unsecured and required special clearances to operate occasional flights.

 Invercargill Airport has had aspirations from the 1980s through to the 2000s as an international destination with proposals that have failed to get off the ground with nearby Queenstown being developed as a more direct route for jet aircraft.
 Nonetheless, Invercargill is now used as a fill-up point for international services as well as designated weather diversion airport for flights to and from Queenstown thanks to its longer runway.

-A rudimentary standby international terminal facility is located in Hangar 2 but is seldom used.
+A rudimentary standby international terminal facility was located in Hangar 2 until the structure was demolished in 2023.
+Passengers now use the secured facilities in the main terminal.

 Since July 2012, Air New Zealand had used Invercargill as a technical stop when conditions in Queenstown restrict aircraft from taking off with sufficient fuel to fly directly to Australia due to inclement weather or operational reasons (e.g. high payload).
 In the past such flights have been routed through Christchurch, adding two hours to the journey, but by comparison going via Invercargill saves one hour.
-Passengers usually do not leave the aircraft when refuelling is taking place.
+Passengers usually do not leave the aircraft when refueling is taking place.

 Invercargill now has appropriate fully secured border control measures to service international flights for Chartered services or diverted flights if Queenstown airport closes due to adverse weather conditions.
 The airport's security services as well as Customs Officers from the nearby Port of Bluff provide official immigration clearance services.

-On 3 March 2013, Invercargill handled over 400 passengers on international flights that were diverted from Queenstown due to low cloud.
+On 3 March 2013, Invercargill handled over 400 passengers on international flights that were diverted from Queenstown due to low cloud while on 17 June 2024, Virgin Australia Flight 148, a Boeing 737-800 service from Queenstown to Melbourne, was diverted to Invercargill after one of the engines stalled from a bird strike while taking off from the former airport.